Body: Estate Year: 17/17

 Market and Model

 While the thought of owning a trendy compact SUV/Crossover-style model for less than £10,000 might be the thing that gets people into Dacia showrooms, the car that satisfied prospective buyers end up driving out of them will probably require a very differently-sized cheque.
 Still one though, that'll offer a considerable saving on comparable models from other brands.
+There are now three spec levels on offer - 'Access', 'Air' and 'Nav+' trims.
 Though the baseline 'Access'-specification Duster might be fine if all you want is basic, no-frills transport at supermini pricing, it does come very frugally trimmed: aside from remote central locking with an immobiliser, electric windows, roof bars and tinted glass, its spec is spartan: it doesn't even have a radio!
 It also has only two driven wheels, unless you pay a £2,000 premium for the 4WD version.
-Either way, you have to have the 1.6-litre petrol engine.
-We think that most buyers of this kind of car are going to need at least a few basic niceties - Bluetooth for your 'phone, body-coloured bumpers, a height-adjustable driver's seat and a split-folding rear seat for example.
+Either way, you have to have the 1.6-litre Sce petrol engine.
+We think that most buyers of this kind of car are going to need at least a few basic niceties - air conditioning, body-coloured bumpers, a height-adjustable driver's seat and a split-folding rear seat for example.
 And they're probably also going to want the 110bhp 1.5-litre dCi diesel engine that's fitted to all but entry-level Dusters.
-Mid-spec 'Ambiance' trim gives you all that in a diesel model for a £12,500 budget and, once again, you can choose to find another couple of thousand for 4WD if you want it.
-You won't get air conditioning though, even as an option.
-The importers have tried to drive sales of the plush Laureate trim level we tried by making these models the only ones in which the cabin can be properly chilled.
-At least the £1,500 premium you'll pay over Ambiance trim also gives you niceties like alloy wheels, a trip computer and body-colour for the mirrors and door handles.
-At Laureate level, it's a diesel or nothing under the bonnet and you've the option of two or four-wheel drive.
-There's also the option of a top leather-lined Prestige trim level if you want it.
+Mid-spec 'Air' trim gives you all that in a diesel model for an £11,000 budget and, once again, you can choose to find another couple of thousand for 4WD if you want it.
+Top 'Nav+' trim gives you Dacia's 'MediaNav' Evolution infotainment package (a 7-inch touchscreen multimedia system with satellite navigation), rear-parking sensors plus a rear camera and 16-inch 'Tyrol' alloy wheels.
+It also features electric rear windows, heated and electrically-adjustable door mirrors, an on-board computer, aleather steering wheel and 'Graphite' cloth upholstery.